Farmeris/Farmeris/README.md

 ## License

-This project uses the following license:
+This project is open-sourced under the GNU Affero General Public License (AGPLv3).
+For more information, see the [AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.en.html).